ibm-cloud-docs/speech-to-text/getting-started.md

 [IBM Cloud Pak for Data]{: tag-cp4d}

 The {{site.data.keyword.speechtotextshort}} for {{site.data.keyword.icp4dfull_notm}} must be installed and configured before beginning this tutorial.
-For more information, see [Watson Speech services on Cloud Pak for Data](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=services-watson-speech){: external}.
+For more information, see [Watson Speech services on Cloud Pak for Data](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=services-watson-speech){: external}.

 1. Create an instance of the service by using the web client, the API, or the command-line interface.
+For more information about creating a service instance, see [Creating a service instance for Watson Speech services](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=setup-creating-service-instance){: external}.
+1. Follow the instructions in *Creating a Watson Speech services instance* to obtain a Bearer token for the instance.
+This tutorial uses a Bearer token to authenticate to the service.

+### {{site.data.keyword.IBM}} Software Hub
+{: #getting-started-before-you-begin-swh}

+[IBM Software Hub]{: tag-teal}

+The {{site.data.keyword.speechtotextshort}} service must be installed and configured before beginning this tutorial.
+For more information, see [Watson Speech services](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=services-watson-speech){: external}.

-For more information about creating a service instance, see [Creating a Watson Speech services instance](https://www.ibm.com/docs/en/cloud-paks/cp-data/4.6.x?topic=setup-creating-service-instance){: external}.
+1. Create an instance of the service by using the web client, the API, or the command-line interface.
+For more information about creating a service instance, see [Creating a service instance for Watson Speech services](https://www.ibm.com/docs/en/software-hub/5.1.x?topic=setup-creating-service-instance){: external}.
 1. Follow the instructions in *Creating a Watson Speech services instance* to obtain a Bearer token for the instance.
 This tutorial uses a Bearer token to authenticate to the service.

 ## Transcribe audio with no options